Learning With Grace

 • Keep in mind your child's learning styles

-• consider the student likes and abilities
+• Consider the students likes and abilities

 • Read the class description to make sure it is the right fit.